DataSQRL/datasqrl.github.io/docs/getting-started/quickstart.md

 }
 ```

 To use the data created by this mutation in our SQRL script, we have to import it.
-Replace the first two line of the `metrics.sqrl` script with:
+Replace the first two lines of the `metrics.sqrl` script with:

 ```sql
 IMPORT metricsapi.AddReading AS SensorReading;